 In addition to his current Reserve duty, Woodson saw combat environments in Kosovo, Saudi Arabia for Gulf War I in 1991 and Iraq for the 2003 war.
 He also has commanded combat support hospitals, was a medical brigade commander and served as assistant surgeon general for force structure mobilization and reserve affairs in the Office of the Surgeon General.

-Today, he serves as part of the new board of Trustees of Wounded Warrior Project, setting the organization on the path towards making veterans “whole” again.
+Today, he serves on the Board of Directors of the Wounded Warrior Project, setting the organization on the path towards making veterans “whole” again.